dovintc-off/SerpuloR/README.md

 The core concept and initial design of this mod were proposed by **nclr**.
 This project is an independent implementation and expansion of that idea by Dov1ntc.
 Also be aware for some stuff which WONT be included in the mod: Other translations excluding Russian and English languages.
 #### **[Our Discord Server](https://discord.gg/C2zKU3V7fk)**

-A mod, which adds a planet named Alterra.
-It has many agressive enemy bases.
-Basicly this mod is Serpulo but with changed campaign, block statistics, rebalancing and adding new content.
+A mod, which adds a moon named Alterra with an agressive enemy bases in it.
+Most buildings are rebalanced.

 ## Important Legal Notice